ruby-hyperloop/ruby-hyperloop.io/source/tutorials/hyperreact_with_webpack.html.md

 Now that we have completed the setup, using NPM and Webpack to include new JavaScript components is simply a case of running Step 6 again for each component you would like to add.
 You simply follow these three steps:

-+ Install the component using NPM `npm install xx --save`
+1. Install the component using NPM `npm install xx --save`
-+ `require` the component into either `webpack/client_and_server.js ` or `webpack/client_only.js `
+2. `require` the component into either `webpack/client_and_server.js ` or `webpack/client_only.js`
-+ Run the `webpack` command to rebuild your bundles
+3. Run the `webpack` command to rebuild your bundles

+Adding a components via NPM and then making it accessible to HyperReact as a Ruby class really is that simple.

 ## Example

-To complete this tutorial, let's install a React component and access it in HyperReact.
+To complete this tutorial, let's install a JavaScript React component and use it in HyperReact.

 We are going to use [Pete Cook’s React rplayr](https://github.com/CookPete/playr) to play a YouTube video.